 Steam Machine is a band that bridges the old-time bluegrass divide.
-These four young Midwesterners have a vast repertoire that pulls from the fiddle traditions of Missouri, Illinois, and Kentucky, interspersed with rare early country and bluegrass songs.
-While serious about old fiddle tunes, Steam Machine also carries forward the “power and glory of the old stuff” with a drive and relevance that appeals to a broad listenership.
+These four young midwesterners bring a unique repertoire that highlights the fiddle traditions of Missouri, Illinois, and Kentucky, interspersed with rare early country and bluegrass songs.
+While serious about old fiddle tunes, Steam Machine also carries forward the “power and glory of the old stuff” with drive and relevance.
 Clean, powerful fiddling, rolling three finger banjo, and classic brother-style duets over a driving, rock-solid rhythm section combine to form a big sound on stage and square dance floor alike.
 All four band members are actively involved in perpetuating roots music and dance traditions as players, teachers, and organizers in their home communities and on the road.

 "Steam Machine represents the exciting frontier where old-time string band meets bluegrass.
 The tunes come from the fiddlers most influencing the current generation of players, and fiddler AJ Srubas gets his elbow into every note.
 Banjo, bass and guitar follow AJ through every crooked tune, and the group dusts off old songs and plays individualistic versions that will serve as reference points for bands to follow.
 The outcome of Steam Machine's relentless attention to detail is a highly polished performance style that is simultaneously rustic and sophisticated."

 AJ Srubas- fiddle